 Found at health food stores as a tea additive, the blue Egyptian water lily – used by the ancients to attain higher states of consciousness – is most psychedelic when its petals and bulbs are smoked.
 Or the flowers can be marinated in wine.
 It is touted as being able to alleviate pain, depression and “catapult you into a super high.”
 But, not a lot is known about this plant’s long-term safety, especially when smoked.
 It’s also illegal in the state of Louisiana.

 Holotropic breathwork is an accelerated deep breathing practice, sometimes described as a means to get high without drugs.
-During the practice, neural activity is modulated through consciously and repetitively inhaling and exhaling.
-Once one enters a state of near-hyperventilation, a trance state can be entered in which a natural state of ecstasy can be achieved.
+During the practice, neural activity is modulated through conscious and repetitive inhalation and exhalation.
+Once one enters a state of near hyperventilation, a trance state can be entered in which a natural state of ecstasy can be achieved.